AlJHill/TemplateForWiremock/README.md

 - A starting point for using more advanced features of wiremock.

 ## Other considerations
-- Consider attaching a storage container to the web app at the path `__admin\mappings` where the mappings are held, so that mock behavior can be changed in-flight
+- Consider attaching a blob storage container to the web app at the path `__admin\mappings` where the mappings are held, so that mock behavior can be changed in-flight

 ## Example mappings